-Restricted ingredients are approved for use in sausage products for the purposes indicated, within the stated limits, and under the conditions specified in 9 CFR Parts 318, 319, 381, and §424.21(c).
-Other than the flavorings designated in §381.118(c)(1) and (2), restricted ingredients must be declared in the ingredient statement by the common or usual name.
+Restricted ingredients are approved for use in sausage products for the purposes indicated, within the stated limits, and under other conditions specified in 9 CFR Parts 318, 319, 381, and §424.21(c).
+Restricted ingredients, other than flavorings designated in §381.118(c)(1) and (2), must be declared in the ingredient statement by the common or usual name.